brentyi/fannypack/docsource/source/index.rst

 fannypack
 ==========================================

-A loose collection of helpers for training neural networks in PyTorch.
+A loose collection of helpers for training PyTorch models.

 Fannypack is separated into three submodules: